Quill-ToDo/Quill-Todo/CONTRIBUTING.md

 # Contributing

-If there are any issues with these instructions or if anything is unclear, please let us know in Slack!
+If there are any issues with these instructions or if anything is unclear, please let us know!

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->